-When they tried to sack me, I destroyed the case of a number of Cheshire West Council directors.
+When they tried to sack me back in 2009, I destroyed the case of a number of Cheshire West Council directors; Julian Pellatt, Julie Gill, Steve Kent, and monitoring officer Simon Goacher.
 Here’s how…

-The above represents a very small excerpt of our detailed and extensive response to the CWaC case.
+The above represents a very small excerpt of my detailed and extensive response to the Cheshire West and Chester Council case against me.

-When they targeted us with a range of bogus “gross misconduct” charges, they did it to the wrong person.
-We responded in part by channelling participants through our own witness interrogation dispute methodology (see above), which caused the directors concerned to hate us with a passion.
+When they targeted me with a range of bogus “gross misconduct” charges, they did it to the wrong person.
+I responded in part by channeling participants through my own witness interrogation dispute methodology (see above), which caused the directors concerned to hate me with a passion.

 This also threw them off kilter, caused them to forget their professionalism and to begin hitting out, breaching their own policies and procedures left, right and centre.

-Ultimately, at the final hearing on 21st August 2009 – our 50th birthday – we took great pleasure in picking them off and dismantling their bogus charges one by one, leaving them humbled, tarnished by failure, broken and bowed.
+Ultimately, at the final hearing on 21st August 2009 – my 50th birthday – I took great pleasure in picking them off and dismantling their bogus charges one by one, leaving them humbled, tarnished by failure, broken and bowed.

-We retired with a broad smile, collected our pension, and never looked back 😆👍
+I then retired with a broad smile, collected my pension, and never looked back 😆👍

 Unknown's avatar